Kiyoh-Klantenvertellen-plugins/Kiyoh-Magento-2-Plugin/README.md

 Customers receive a personalized email in their language with:
 - A friendly greeting using their name
 - A link to leave a review
-- The products they purchased (with images)
+- The products they purchased (with images) - if product reviews are enabled
 - A simple rating system

+**Note**: If you choose "Shop Reviews Only", customers will only be asked to review your store, not specific products.
+This is useful if you prefer to focus on overall service quality rather than individual product feedback.

 ## Managing Reviews